learn-co-curriculum/dsc-python-operators-functions-and-methods-lab/README.md

 # logical_compare7 = False [COMPARISON] 2 # False
 ```

-Use identity operators for this section.
+Use identity opertors for this section

 ```python